-Erleen Hatfield, PE, AIA, LEED AP is a Partner of Buro Happold, a global multi-disciplinary engineering consulting firm based in New York.
-She has over 20 years of experience in the structural design of a wide range of complex projects including high rise, sports facilities, commercial, cultural, residential, and academic buildings.
+Erleen Hatfield, PE, AIA, LEED AP is a partner of Hatfield Group, a structural engineering and facades consulting firm based in New York.
+She has over 25 years of experience in the structural design of a wide range of complex projects including high rise, sports facilities, commercial, cultural, residential, and academic buildings.
 She is both a licensed structural engineer and architect.

 She frequently lectures on technology and innovation in the building design and construction industry.
 With a focus on integrated engineering and the use of innovative and appropriate technology, she plays a hands-on role in ensuring a high level quality in Buro Happold's high profile and architecture sensitive projects.
 She is an advocate of design innovation and